Child Exploitation (Sexual and Criminal)

 The need to share information discreetly in a timely fashion has been shown to be vital in these cases.

-Agencies and practitioners involved with a child or young person experiencing child sexual exploitation must consider disruption strategies which support the child or young person to leave the situation they find themselves in.
+Agencies and practitioners involved with a child or young person experiencing child exploitation must consider disruption strategies which support the child or young person to leave the situation they find themselves in.

 The prosecution and disruption of perpetrators is an essential part of the process in reducing harm.
 It is the responsibility of the police to gather evidence, investigate and interview perpetrators and prepare case files for consideration by the Crown Prosecution Service (CPS) with the intention of obtaining the successful conviction of offenders.